America's billion-dollar bet on US chipmaking – DW – 04/25/2024

 That will bring total federal grants to more than $33 billion and leave just over $6 billion to splash out on the industry.
 In addition to these direct grants and loans are billions in promised tax credits to cover a large part of building costs.

 Construction and manufacturing should create tens of thousands of well-paid jobs.
-But big investments are only one side of the equation, workforce development is also important and so is access to a supportive supplier ecosystem, says Rae.
+But big investments are only one side of the equation; workforce development is also important, and so is access to a supportive supplier ecosystem, said Rae.

 Creating jobs and bringing manufacturing back to the United States are a big part of Biden's economic policy.
 But investing billions in a single industry — no matter how important — may not woo enough voters.